SEAL-IIT-KGP/TWINSSE/conjunctive/README.md

 ./sse_search
 ```

-The test-vectors are automatically generated in this case from `db_kw_freq.csv` file and a randon conjunctive expression of the stated form is generated for searching.
+The test vectors are automatically generated in this case from `db_kw_freq.csv` file, and a random conjunctive expression of the stated form is generated for searching.
 The results are stored in [`./results/`](./results/) subdirectory.
-For sublinearity experiement, appropriate datapoints (specific frequencies for the variable and fixed terms) are extracted from results stored.
+For the sublinearity experiment, appropriate data points (specific frequencies for the variable and fixed terms) are extracted from the results stored.

 ---

 ## Troubleshooting and Remarks

-- Double check the system parameters.
+- Double-check the system parameters.
 If even one mismatch is there, the result would be incorrect.
-- Check if the input files are being read correctly (otherwise, the program would terminate abruptly)
+- Check if the input files are being read correctly (otherwise, the program will terminate abruptly)
 - While executing the `sse_setup`, the Bloom filter is written to disk at the end.
 This requires a bit of time.
-Please be patient for this while using large databases.
+Please be patient with this while using large databases.
-- While executing the `sse_search` the Bloom filter is read into memory from disk first.
+- While executing the `sse_search`, the Bloom filter is read into memory from the disk first.
 This requires a bit of time.
-Please be patient for this while using large databases.
+Please be patient with this while using large databases.
 - Timings can widely vary depending upon the system configuration and load (and the version of packages used).